AlanDavison/StardewValleyMods/MappingExtensionsAndExtraProperties/docs/non-map-properties.md

 ```

 That's really all there is to it.
 Since it's so highly recommended you **only** add this to a custom tree designed purely to be spawned in a map, I won't be going over how to edit this custom field into an existing tree.
 I don't want to encourage or help with something that could lead to problems for users!

+### Spawning coloured slimes in events

+This event command will allow you to spawn coloured slimes in your events.
+The syntax is fairly simple, though every argument is required.

+In the following example:
+`addColouredSlime 14 12 255 89 7`

+* `14` is the X tile position you want the slime to spawn on.
+* `12` is the Y tile position you want the slime to spawn on.
+* `255` is the red hex value for the slime's colour.
+* `89` is the green hex value for the slime's colour.
+* `7` is the blue hex value for the slime's colour.

+So, as a template:

+`addColouredSlime tile_x tile_y red_value green_value blue_value`
+#### Caveats

+It's important to note that the slimes *do* have their typical AI, meaning they will try to jump towards the player if they get close enough.
+They won't be able to harm the player during the event, but it's something to keep in mind for your map/event design.